FiraolD/Customer-Experience_for_Fintech_apps/README.md

 ﻿# Customer-Experience_for_Fintech_apps
-Below is a well-structured `README.md` file for the   web scraping and preprocessing   part of your project.
-This README provides clear instructions, explanations, and guidance for collaborators or anyone reviewing your code.

 #   Web Scraping and Preprocessing

 This repository contains scripts and documentation for   scraping reviews   from the Google Play Store and performing   data preprocessing   to prepare the data for downstream analysis.
-The goal is to collect user reviews for three Ethiopian banks—  Commercial Bank of Ethiopia (CBE)  ,   Bank of Abyssinia (BOA)  , and   Dashen Bank  —and clean the data for sentiment and thematic analysis.
+The goal is to collect user reviews for three Ethiopian banks—  Commercial Bank of Ethiopia (CBE)  ,   Bank of Abyssinia (BOA)  , and   Dashen Bank  —and clean the data for sentiment and thematic analysis and finally Delivere actionable insights to improve user experience..

 ##   Overview